Part III - Chapter 7: Allowable Costs

 - The cost of space procured for program usage may not be charged to the program for periods of nonoccupancy without authorization of the Federal awarding agency.

 - Rental Cost.
 The rental cost of space in a privately owned building is allowable.
-Rent cannot be paid if the building is owned by the grantee or if the grantee has a substantial financial interest in the property.
+Rent cannot be paid if the building is owned by the grantee or if the grantee has a financial interest in the property.
 However, the cost of ownership is an allowable expense.
 Similar costs for a publicly owned building are allowable where "rental rate" systems, or equivalent systems that adequately reflect actual costs, are employed.

 Such charges must be determined on the basis of actual cost (including depreciation based on the useful life of the building, operation and maintenance, and other allowable costs).
 Where these costs are included in rental charges, they may not be charged elsewhere.
 No costs will be included for purchases or construction that was originally financed by the Federal Government.